brightics/studio/README.md

 ## Overview

-Brightics Studio is a web-based data analysis workflow tool for the data scientists.<br>
+Brightics Studio is a web-based data analysis workflow tool for data scientists.<br>
-Its intuitive and interactive GUI leads you to find potential insights from the data.<br>
+Brightics Studio has an intuitive user interface and the interactive GUI will let you find potential insights from your data.<br>
-It supports analytic functions by wrapping popular python libraries such as scikit-learn and pandas,<br>
+Brightics Studio supports an interface for analytics by wrapping popular python libraries such as scikit-learn and pandas.<br>
-so the beginners and data scientists who are not familiar with programming can easily handle these modules.<br>
+Using Brightics Studio, both citizen data scientists and professional data scientists will be able to handle their projects.<br>
-You can extend functions through Brightics Toolkit and put them into your workflows directly.<br>
+Using the Brightics Toolkit, user interfaces for custom functions can be generated and they will be usable in the Brightics workflow.<br>
-Various charts and report generator are also provided to visualize data in several ways.
+Charts and report generators are also provided to visualize data in various ways.

 ## Documentation